never-ask-why/n3v3rsky.github.io/README.md

-We Are Comming Soon with exicted cybersecurity contents for begginers
+We are coming soon with exciting cybersecurity content for beginners